-Cameron University students were honored for their creative writing at the English program’s banquet in early April.
+Cameron University students were recently honored for their creative writing at the Department of English and Foreign Languages’ banquet.
 The fiction, non-fiction, and poetry award winners will be published in “The Gold Mine,” Cameron’s literary arts magazine.

-The 2013 Leigh Holmes Prize for Creative Nonfiction was awarded to Rhiannon Poolaw, Lawton, for her essay “Roots: Warrior Woven.”
-Faculty members Dr. William Carney, Dr. Bayard Godsave, Dr. Hardy Jones and Dr. John G. Morris served as judges for the contest, which is open to all Cameron undergraduate students.
-Holmes established the contest in 2003 to encourage Cameron students to learn to write nonfiction prose well.
+Jennifer Omogbai, Ikorodu, Nigeria, won the $300 prize in the Leigh Holmes Prize for Creative Nonfiction for her essay, “Echo from the Past.”
+Cameron faculty members Dr. William Carney, Leah Chaffins and Dr. John G. Morris judged submissions for the contest, which is open to all Cameron undergraduate students.
+The late Holmes, professor emeritus of English, established the contest in 2003 to encourage Cameron students to learn to write nonfiction prose well.

 Ana B. Paez, Purcell, won the first prize in the John G. Morris Poetry Prize competition for the poem, “The Great Vowel Shift.”
 Molly Sizer, Lawton, won the second prize for her poem “A Villanelle for Charlottesville, 2107,” and Dontaye Abram, Oklahoma City, won the third prize for “#LoveLost.”
 Honorable mentions were awarded to Sandesh Pokharel, Bohoratar, Nepal, for “Dear Egomaniac” and Aimee Klein, Lawton, for “The Yellow Porch Swing.”
 Brent Newsom, assistant professor of English at Oklahoma Baptist University, was the judge.
 Morris, a professor of English, established the prize open to all Cameron undergraduates in 2006 in honor of his mother, the late Marian Cary Miles Morris-Zepp.